Brilha La Luna: Live performances

 The song was performed many times on television, including on Gugu's TV show.
 The group also went to the Bom Dia & Cia children's show, where they had an entire week of the show (Monday to Friday) dedicated to the girls, who sang old and new hits such as "Ragatanga", "Brilha La Luna" and an acapella version of "Um Anjo Veio Me Falar".
 The group also gave interviews to TV host Jackeline Petkovic, who also learned the choreographies of the song.
 They also went to Falando Francamente, hosted by Sônia Abrão, and sang "Brilha la Luna", "Um Anjo Veio Me Falar", as well as an excerpt from the unreleased song "Um Dia Sem Você", as requested by a fan.

 The band also went to Sabadaço and performed the singles "Brilha la Luna" and "Um Anjo Veio Me Falar", in addition to the title track "C'est La Vie."
 The girls also promoted the album on Hebes show, in addition to participating in the following TV shows: Eliana, É Show, Pânico na TV, Dia Dia, Melhor da Tarde and Chat Show Terra.
 After leaving Luciana, a new version of the song was made, to replace the two verses sung by her, Karin Hils and Fantine Thó, respectively, replaced the verses of the former member.
-The group have performed the song on their five tours, from the Brilha la Tour (2003), Blá Blá Blá Tour, Mil e Uma Noites Tour (2005), Chá Rouge Tour (2017) and 15 Anos Tour (2018).
+The group has performed the song on their five tours, from the Brilha la Tour (2003), Blá Blá Blá Tour, Mil e Uma Noites Tour (2005), Chá Rouge Tour (2017) and 15 Anos Tour (2018).

 Music video

 In May, the group announced they would record part of the "Brilha La Luna" music video at the Botanical Garden of São Paulo and another part in a studio, with the same costumes as the CD insert.
-The music video consists of the combination of the two sets in addition to the choreography.
+The music video consists of a combination of the two sets in addition to the choreography.

 The video for "Brilha la Luna" was nominated for MTV Video Music Brasil 2003 in the "Audience Choice" category and won the "Best Music Video" award in "Meus Prêmios Nick 2003."